Zijal/chefsho/README.md

 4. Open the website in your browser http://localhost/chefsho

-The main entry point is index.php.
+The main entry point is main.php.

 ⸻